 I grew up on a farm in northwestern New Jersey and, after ten years in Seattle, settled in central Vermont where I sometimes collaborate with my husband Garrett Hack on fantastical furniture.
 I hold a BFA in theatrical design from Mason Gross School of the Arts at Rutgers University and spent years working in the theatre.
 In addition, while in Seattle, I studied oil painting at the Cornish College of the Arts.

-My work has been exhibited regionally and nationally and my images have been featured in many publications including Sculpture Magazine, So Vermont Arts & Living, Art New England, Northern Woodlands, New Hampshire Home, and an upcoming issue of Design New England.
-I am the recipient of two Vermont Arts Endowment Awards, a jury award from the 2016 Festival of Fine Arts Exhibition in Burlington, Vt, and a painting merit award from the Chaffee Center for the Arts in Rutland, Vermont.
+My work has been exhibited nationally and featured in many publications including Sculpture Magazine, So Vermont Arts & Living, Art New England, Northern Woodlands, New Hampshire Home, and an upcoming issue of Design New England.
+I am the recipient of two Vermont Arts Endowment Awards, a jury award from the 2016 Festival of Fine Arts Exhibition in Burlington, Vermont, and a painting merit award from the Chaffee Center for the Arts in Rutland, Vermont.
 I have received grants from the Jack and Dorothy Byrne Foundation, the Vermont Arts Council, and the Vermont Studio Center.
 My work is in many private collections as well as the Waskomium and the Hilton Garden Inn, both in Burlington, Vermont.

 “Blazing across a gray stone wall, Hack’s piece “Sowing Good Will” surprises and pleases.
 A riot of chartreuse, yellow and orange, it lights the entire large room with its warmth.
 A closer look reveals how Hack created this suffusion of tendrils; how she made the paper live and escape from flatness.
 You should see it.”